Deanne Taylor: Early life

-1982 Election
+1982 election

 In 1982 Taylor changed her name to A. Hummer, in order to run as a protest-candidate in the 1982 Toronto municipal election.
 She ran on the slogan "ART vs Art".
-The Hummer sisters ran several fundraising events at The Cameron House.
-Some campaign content was notable for using Telidon - a Canadian pre-internet videotex/teletext service.
+The Hummer sisters then consisting of Taylor, Janet Burke and Jennifer Dean ran several fundraising events at The Cameron House.
+Some campaign content was notable for using Telidon - a Canadian pre-internet videotex/teletext service integrated into the show by Telidon/videotex artist Bill Perry.

 When asked about the Hummer campaign, Eggleton suggested his opponents "get some rest and take Extra-Strength Tylenol." - a reference to the Chicago Tylenol murders occurring a month before.
 Eggleton later apologized.

 The campaign received 12,000 votes, or 10% - a distant second to incumbent Art Eggleton.
 It was noteworthy for a protest candidate to get 10% of the vote - many more than a fringe candidate in Toronto history - even beating Eggleton on Ward's island.

 The campaign was noted for their novel use of video, and appeal to the Toronto youth of Queen Street.